Jacob-Pickard/Quiz-App/README.md

 Backlog
     - Features
-        [X] Create a button that clears the locally stored JSON for the leaderboard [X] Add some sort of text that tells you when you get a question correct/incorrect [X] Add a way to pre-select your name for the leaderboard
+        [X] Clarify the quiz categories to be more specific, make sure they actually relate to the PMP [X] Create a Scenario based question category [X] Create a feature that randomizes the order of the questions [X] Create a button that clears the locally stored JSON for the leaderboard [X] Add some sort of text that tells you when you get a question correct/incorrect [X] Add a way to pre-select your name for the leaderboard